HS2 Phase 2b: Crewe to Manchester, West Midlands to Leeds route refinement consultation 2016

 This consultation ran from

-This consultation is on seven proposed changes to the HS2 route, from Crewe to Manchester and West Midlands to Leeds.
+This consultation is on 7 proposed changes to the HS2 route, from Crewe to Manchester and West Midlands to Leeds.
 This section of the route is referred to as ‘Phase 2b’.

 The government has confirmed the majority of the Phase 2b route.
 The route includes some changes to what we consulted on in 2013.
 A significant proportion of these changes are within the overall corridor presented in 2013, or have been adopted in direct response to the 2013 route consultation.
 However, in seven locations where more substantial changes are proposed, the Secretary of State has decided to consult.